-The Company licenses trade names, characters and visual and literary properties to various retailers, show promoters and publishers throughout the world.
-The Company also engages in retail and online distribution of products through The Disney Store and DisneyStore.com.
+The Company licenses its trade names, characters and visual and literary properties to various retailers, show promoters and publishers throughout the world.
+The Company also engages in retail, online and wholesale distribution of products through The Disney Store and DisneyStore.com.
 We operate The Disney Store in North America, Europe and Japan.
 The Company publishes entertainment and educational books and magazines and comic books for children and families and operates English language learning centers in China.